Improved Approximation Algorithms for the Expanding Search Problem: The Euclidean Case

-Note that, again, there are only polynomially many options for each of the parameters (in particular, $m_i$ can be assumed to be at most $O(\log n/\eps)$, and we only have constantly many options for the type of each crossing) and therefore only polynomially many DP entries.

-Any DP entry $\mathrm{DP}[z,(\ell_i,(\tau_{i,j})_{j\in[m_i]})_{i\in[\kappa]}]$ is supposed to contain the cost of the cheapest portal-respecting solution restricted to the corresponding cell obeying the constraints imposed by the guessed parameters and visiting all vertices within the cell.
-Note that such a solution may not exist (e.g., the cell does not contain the root but some other vertices, and no segment ever enters the cell), in which case the cost is $\infty$.
-Otherwise, the cost of a solution restricted to a cell refers to the sum over all vertices in that cell of the completion time of the segment that they are visited in.
+It is important to note that for each of these parameters, there are only a polynomial number of possible options.
+Specifically, we can assume that~$m_i$ is at most~$O(1/\eps)$, and the number of possible types for each crossing is at most~$O(\log n/\eps)$.
+This implies that there are only a polynomial number of DP entries.
+Each DP entry~ is designed to store the cost of the cheapest portal-respecting solution confined to the corresponding cell.
+This solution must adhere to the constraints imposed by the chosen parameters and visit all the vertices within the cell.
+It is possible that such a solution does not exist—for example, if the cell contains no root but contains other vertices, and no segment ever enters the cell.
+In such cases, the cost is~$\infty$.
+However, if a solution does exist, the cost refers to the sum of the latencies for all vertices in the cell, which are determined by the segment visiting each vertex.